kirstenopstad/pizza-parlor/README.md

 myOrder;
 Expected Output: Order { items: { id: 1; toppings: ["anchovies", "pineapple"], size: "medium" ), currentId: 2}

+Describe: Pizza.prototype.getPrice()

+Test: "It should return the price of a small pizza"
+Code: const myPizza = new Pizza([], "small");
+myPizza.getPrice();
+Expected Output: 8

+Test: "It should return the price of a medium pizza"
+Code: const myPizza = new Pizza([], "medium");
+myPizza.getPrice();
+Expected Output: 10

+Test: "It should return the price of a large pizza"
+Code: const myPizza = new Pizza([], "large");
+myPizza.getPrice();
+Expected Output: 12

+Test: "It should return the price of an extra-large pizza"
+Code: const myPizza = new Pizza([], "extra-large");
+myPizza.getPrice();
+Expected Output: 14

+Test: "It should return the price of a pizza with one topping, adding one dollar per topping to the price set by size"
+Code: const myPizza = new Pizza(["anchovies"], "small");
+myPizza.getPrice();
+Expected Output: 9

+Test: "It should return the price of a pizza with two toppings, adding one dollar per topping to the price set by size"
+Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
+myPizza.getPrice();
+Expected Output: 12

 ```

 ## License